charliemic/electric-sheep/AI_AGENT_GUIDELINES.md

 - **Readability**: Write code that is self-documenting and easy to understand
 - **DRY (Don't Repeat Yourself)**: Avoid duplication; extract common functionality
 - **SOLID Principles**: Apply object-oriented design principles where applicable
+- **UK English**: Use UK English spellings throughout the codebase
+  - Use "analyse" not "analyze"
+  - Use "colour" in user-facing text (though "color" is acceptable in technical contexts like variable names)
+  - Use "organise" not "organize"
+  - Use "centre" in user-facing text (though "center" is acceptable in technical contexts like Compose alignment)
+  - Use "recognise" not "recognize"
+  - Use "optimise" not "optimize"
+  - Use "realise" not "realize"
 - **Language-Specific**: Adhere to Kotlin Multiplatform style guides and best practices
   - Follow the [Kotlin Coding Conventions](https://kotlinlang.org/docs/coding-conventions.html)
   - Use `expect`/`actual` declarations for platform-specific implementations
   - Keep shared code platform-agnostic when possible
-  - Organize code by source sets (commonMain, androidMain, iosMain, etc.)
+  - Organise code by source sets (commonMain, androidMain, iosMain, etc.)
   - Prefer common code over platform-specific implementations

 ### Before Making Changes